 CMS Home Dialysis Water Purification Coverage Criteria and Medical Necessity Requirements 2026

-1The RO unit manufacturer has set standards for inlet water quality, and the unit requires pretreated water to perform as designed.
+1The RO unit manufacturer has set specific water quality standards for incoming water

-3The softener is used exclusively to pretreat water for the RO unit — it's not serving the household's general water supply.
+3The softener is used only to pretreat water entering the RO unit — and only for dialysis

 Coverage Indications at a Glance